 Working with Stanford University on programs to increase helmet usage

-Partnering with local Police Departments to enforce helmet use and bicycle laws
+Partnering with local Police Departments to enforce and educate on helmet use and bicycle laws

 Stanford Health Care is known worldwide for the advanced patient care provided by its doctors and staff.
 We also provide a wide range of guest services and amenities to our patients and visitors.
 Learn more about preparing for a hospital stay, billing and financial services, and our other support programs in Patients & Visitors.